CerfVert94/Snips-Test/C/ReadMe.md

-An example of action code written in C (incomplete : working is currently in progress).<br/>
+An example of action code written in C (incomplete : work in progress).<br/>
 --
 Author : Roqyun KO <br/>

+Node JS script provided is translated in C language.
 A simple regex parser with limited functionality is written as well for this project.<br/>

 --<br/>